lottapispa/Connect-Four-tiralabra/documentation/weeklyreport5.md

 | total: | 9.25

 ### Progress
 Class score is in progress, although didn't progress as much as I wanted to.
 Some testing for class gameloop finally works.
+Program doesn't crash because of type error during user inputs anymore.

 ### Problems
 Having trouble testing for wrong inputs.